Cryptocurrency Taxes: A Brief History

 The world of cryptocurrency offers an exciting opportunity for innovation and disruption of the traditional means of value exchange.
 However, with this exciting opportunity comes the obligation to adhere to the compliance and tax obligations set forth by the various governing bodies that enforce the rules we must follow.
 Therefore, it is imperative that those who have prospered from the early adoption of cryptocurrency activities be aware of the tax and compliance obligations that they now must follow, as the failure to do so could be disastrous for their future prospects.

-Unfortunately, the current regulatory landscape is lacking in enough definitive guidance in areas like FBAR reporting and 1031 like-kind exchange feasibility for 2017.
+Unfortunately, the current regulatory landscape is lacking in enough definitive guidance in areas like FBAR reporting and 1031 like-kind exchange feasibility for 2017 (UPDATE: We now have clarifying guidance that FBAR and 1031 do not apply to cryptocurrencies).
 Furthermore, companies like Coinbase do not issue a Form 1099-B to its users, which would make tax reporting much easier (assuming your trades existed only within the Coinbase platform, which for most is not the case).
 It is clear that these areas are pain points for users of virtual currency, but perhaps the most impeding of all the issues faced is the taxability of exchanging cryptocurrency for tangible goods, which was the ultimate goal Satoshi Nakamoto set out to accomplish when he brought Bitcoin to the marketplace.